prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 # Google Ad Manager Integration
 {:.no_toc}

-The integration of Prebid Rendering API with Google Ad Manager (GAM) assumes that publisher has an account on GAM and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.
+The integration of Prebid Rendering API with Google Ad Manager (GAM) assumes that the publisher has an account on GAM and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.

-If you do not have GAM SDK in the app yet, refer the the [Google Integration Documentation](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start).
+If you do not have the GAM SDK in the app yet, refer to the [Google Integration Documentation](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start).

 * TOC
 {:toc}